Narration

-Narrative point of view
+Point of view

 An ongoing debate has persisted regarding the nature of narrative point of view.
-A variety of different theoretical approaches have sought to define point of view in terms of person, perspective, voice, consciousness, and focus.
+A variety of different theoretical approaches have sought to define point of view in terms of person, perspective, voice, consciousness and focus.
 Narrative perspective is the position and character of the storyteller, in relation to the narrative itself.
+There is, for instance, a common distinction between first-person and third-person narrative, which Gérard Genette refers to as intradiegetic and extradiegetic narrative, respectively.

 Literary theory

-The Russian semiotician Boris Uspensky identifies five planes on which point of view is expressed in a narrative: 1) spatial, 2) temporal, 3) psychological, 4) phraseological, and 5) ideological.
+The Russian semiotician Boris Uspenskij identifies five planes on which point of view is expressed in a narrative: spatial, temporal, psychological, phraseological and ideological.
 The American literary critic Susan Sniader Lanser also develops these categories.

-The temporal point of view can refer to narrative tense, or it can refer to how detailed or summarized the narration is.
-For example, when events are narrated after they have occurred (posterior narration), the narrator is in a privileged position to the characters in the story and can delve into the deeper significance of events and happenings, pointing out the missteps and missed meanings of the characters.
-The temporal point of view also focuses on the pace of the narration.
-The narrative pace can either be accelerated or slowed down.
-Narrative retardation (slowing down of narration) foregrounds events and suggests what is to be noticed by the reader, whereas summation or acceleration of narrative pace places events and happenings in the background, diminishing their importance.

 The psychological point of view focuses on the characters' behaviors.
-Lanser concludes that this is "an extremely complex aspect of point of view, for it encompasses the broad question of the narrator's distance or affinity to each character and event…represented in the text."
-Negative comments distance the reader from a character's point of view while positive evaluations create affinity with his or her perspective.
+Lanser concludes that this is "an extremely complex aspect of point of view, for it encompasses the broad question of the narrator's distance or affinity to each character and event…represented in the text".

-The phraseological point of view focuses on the speech characteristics of the characters and the narrator.
-For example, the names, titles, epithets, and sobriquets given to a character may evaluate a character's actions or speech and express a narrative point of view.

-The ideological point of view is not only "the most basic aspect of point of view" but also the "least accessible to formalization, for its analysis relies to a degree, on intuitive understanding."
-This aspect of the point of view focuses on the norms, values, beliefs, and Weltanschauung (worldview) of the narrator or a character.
+The ideological point of view is not only "the most basic aspect of point of view" but also the "least accessible to formalization, for its analysis relies to a degree, on intuitive understanding".
+This aspect of the point of view focuses on the norms, values, beliefs and Weltanschauung (worldview) of the narrator or a character.
 The ideological point of view may be stated outright—what Lanser calls "explicit ideology"—or it may be embedded at "deep-structural" levels of the text and not easily identified.